 Nextech3D.ai Game-Changing Generative-AI CAD 3D Design Studio Toggle3D.ai Primed For $7 Million June IPO

-Nextech AR Solutions (NASDAQ:NEXCF)NEW YORK, NEW YORK, USA, May 24, 2023/EINPresswire.com/ -- Nextech3D.AI (formally “Nextech AR Solutions Corp'' or the “Company”) (OTCQX: NEXCF) (CSE: NTAR) (FSE: EP2), a Generative AI-Powered 3D model supplier for Amazon, P&G, Kohls and other major e-commerce retailers to thrilled to announce the eagerly anticipated spin-off of Toggle3D.ai.
+TORONTO, May 24, 2023 (GLOBE NEWSWIRE) -- via IBN -- Nextech3D.AI (formally "Nextech AR Solutions Corp'' or the "Company") (OTCQX: NEXCF) (CSE: NTAR) (FSE: EP2), a Generative AI-Powered 3D model supplier for Amazon, P&G, Kohls and other major e-commerce retailers is thrilled to announce the eagerly anticipated spin-off of Toggle3D.ai.
 The expected trade date for Toggle3D.ai (CSE:TGGL) is June 13, 2023 (subject to approvals) of the Canadian Securities Exchange.
 Nextech shareholders of record will be issued an exclusive dividend of 4,000,000 newly issued shares in the revolutionary Toggle3D.ai, on a pro-rata basis.

 Toggle3D.ai is a groundbreaking SaaS solution that utilizes generative AI to convert CAD files, apply stunning 4K texturing, and enable seamless publishing of superior 4K 3D models, serving various industries within the $160 billion CGI market.
 With its Augmented Reality-based rapid prototyping web app, Toggle3D.ai empowers designers, artists, marketers, and eCommerce owners to effortlessly convert, texture, customize, and publish high-quality 3D models and experiences, regardless of technical or 3D design expertise.